r-call/git-style-guide/README.md

 $ gitk --branches="*/foo"
 Use slashes to separate parts

+### Branch name delimiters

-You may use most any delimiter you like in branch names, but I find slashes to be the most flexible.
-You might prefer to use dashes or dots.
-But slashes let you do some branch renaming when pushing or fetching to/from a remote.
+* Use any delimiter you like in branch names.
+However, slashes tend to be the most flexible: Use dashes or dots, slashes let you do some branch renaming when pushing or fetching to/from a remote.

 ```
 $ git push origin 'refs/heads/feature/*:refs/heads/phord/feat/*'